M-o-a-T/moat/doc/messages.md

   Data.
 Requests contain a dict: keyword args to the command in question.
   Replies contain whatever the called command returns.

+* x

+  List of expected exception types.
+Commands only.

+  If the recipient encounters one of these, it will still send it back to the sender but it won't log them.
+Use case is e.g. file system errors where "file not found" is not the client's fault, or config updates where a missing key will simply be sent.

 ## Request/Reply